 Name of Depository Financial Institution (Bank)

-Name on Account

-Name on Account
+ame on Account

-Account Number
+ccount Number

-Routing/Transit Number
+outing/Transit Number

-(9 Digit number on the Bottom of of the Check)
+(9 Digit number on the Bottom of the Check)

-Account Type: ☐ Checking ☐ Savings
+ccount Type: Checking Savings

-SSN/EIN Number
+SN/EIN Number

-Telephone Number
+elephone Number

-Rental Property Address
+ental Property Address

-Check One: Apply Changes to Address Listed Above Only, or Apply Changes to All Units in my Account
+heck One: Apply Changes to Address Listed Above Only, or Apply Changes to All Units in my Account

-AUTHORIZATION AGREEMENT FOR AUTOMATIC DEPOSIT

-I hereby authorize Opportunity Home San Antonio to make deposits in the account located on my voided check and authorize the Depository Financial Institution (DFI) to accept these deposits.
+AUTHORIZATION AGREEMENT FOR AUTOMATIC DEPOSIT I hereby authorize Opportunity Home San Antonio to make deposits in the account located on my voided check

+and authorize the Depository Financial Institution (DFI) to accept these deposits.
 Adjusting entries to correct errors are also authorized.
-It is agreed that these deposits and adjustments may be made electronically, which is consistent with the requirements of Section 205.9(b) of Federal Regulation E under the Rules of the National Automated Clearing House Association (NACHA).
-This authorization will remain in effect until written notice of termination is given to Opportunity Home San Antonio.
+It is agreed that these deposits and adjustments may be made electronically, which is consistent with the requirements of Section 205.9(b) of Federal Regulation E under the Rules of the National automated Clearing House Association (NACHA).
+This authorization will remain in effect until written notice of the ermination is given to Opportunity Home San Antonio.
+5

-Signature Date
+Signature